 The Governor's Energy Master Plan challenge to reduce energy consumption by 20% by the year 2020 presents a clear and compelling call for bold increases in Program activity.
-Experience to-date with HPwES in upstate New York and other areas suggests that existing implementation approaches require a long development period and a tremendous amount of support to contractors and customers to create a sustainable market for energy efficiency services for existing homes.
+Experience to-date with HPwES suggests that existing implementation approaches require a long development period and a tremendous amount of support to contractors and customers to create a sustainable market for energy efficiency services for existing homes.
 In order to rapidly ramp up program activity to levels suggested by the Energy Master Plan, in 2009 the Program made several significant changes to increase the number of customers, to accelerate the transformation of the market, and to support the delivery of market-based services.
 As anticipated, the program saw a significant increase in participation toward the end of 2009 and through the first quarter of 2010.
-Thus, this revised program plan removes or reduces some customer and contractor incentives, recognizing the need to shift more resources towards program support, quality assurance and serving additional customers.
+The Market Manager submitted a revised filing in April, 2010 which removed and/or reduced some customer and contractor incentives, recognizing the need to shift more resources towards program support, quality assurance and serving additional customers.
+Program support remained stronger than anticipated after the adoption of the new incentives structure, requiring the Market Manager to temporarily suspend accepting new applications in order to identify additional resources and program changes that would enable it to reopen and operate for the remainder of 2010.